What are service charges in a Jersey Commercial lease?

 Service charges are levied by Jersey commercial landlords to recover the costs they incur in providing services to demised premises in Jersey.

 The way in which the service charge is organised is set out in the tenant’s lease or tenancy agreement.
 The charge normally covers the cost of such matters as general maintenance and repairs, insurance of the building and, where the services are provided, central heating, lifts, lighting and cleaning of common areas etc.

 The lease will dictate the format of the charge.
 It will usually give the dates of the service charge period and how often payments are to be made.
-More often than not the service charge period is a year, but payments may be required generally half-yearly or a quarter-yearly basis
+More often than not, the service charge period is a year, but payments may be required generally half-yearly or on a quarter-yearly basis.

 The lease will usually set out the percentage or proportion of the service charge payable by the tenant, but sometimes the lease just stipulates a ‘fair’ or ‘just’ proportion.
 If different groups of occupiers benefit from different services, there may be provision for more than one percentage or proportion to be paid.

 The lease will say whether advance payments are to be made and, if so, whether they are based on the previous year’s cost or an estimate of the cost in the year to come, for example.